iaretiga/commonjs-es6-boilerplate/README.md

 # CommonJS ES6 Boilerplate

-This is a boilerplate for single-page web applications using CommonJS modules and LESS CSS preprocessor.
+This is a boilerplate for single-page web applications using CommonJS modules, ES6 (with Babel) and LESS CSS preprocessor.

-## ES6 syntactic sugar

-This setup supports many awesome features of EcmaScript 6, while not requiring any ES6 runtime utilty code.
-The build process transpiles your ES6 code into ES5.
-The following ES6 features are supported:

-- ES6 arrow functions
-- ES6 classes
-- ES6 object short notation
-- ES6 rest parameters
-- ES6 template literals

-You can set which of these ES6 transpilers you need by editing `tools/jsTransformVisitors.js`.
-All transpilers are enabled by default.

-Instead of ES6 modules, I opted for CommonJS via Browserify.
-This lets you `require()` any modules from NPM, and mix-and-match with your cutting edge ES6 code.

 ## Gulp tasks